 A key theme from the workshop presentations was research in the area of conservation behaviour of caribou.
-Caribou change their behavior in response to human activity, habitat type, and location.
+Caribou change their behaviour in response to human activity, habitat type, and location.
 Different habitat disturbance types can have different effects on populations, for example, natural vs. anthropogenic disturbances.
 This means that different strategies are needed for effective management and further stresses the need for a variety of recovery actions depending on each unique situation.

 Ready to learn more about linear restoration and caribou recovery?